 There are two parallel runways that occupy an area of 4260 meters.
 This airport also holds the title for being the 2nd largest airport in Saudi Arabia.

 Another special thing about this airport is the fact that it is an alternate landing site for NASA’s space shuttle.
 Currently, Riyadh Airport Company manages this airport.
-Riyadh airport was opened for the operations back in 1983 and was under Riyadh Airbase but due to excess of domestic and international flights, there were some changes that were made to the airport.
+Riyadh airport was opened for operations back in 1983 and was under Riyadh Airbase but due to an excess of domestic and international flights, there were some changes were made to the airport.

 Terminals of King Khalid international airport

 The first four terminals of King Khalid international airport were built back in 1982 while in 2016 additional 5th terminal was made.
 Terminal 1 of Riyadh airport is for almost all international flights however it doesn’t accommodate members of flyers.
 Terminal 2 is for Sky Team members and the Flynas airline as well.
-The third terminal is not working for now due to some constructional changes.
+The third terminal is not working for now due to some construction changes.

 Mosque of King Khalid Airport / Riyadh Airport

 The mosque of King Khalid airport can host about 5000 worshippers.
 It can accommodate 5000 people at a time another 5000 people can say a prayer in the plaza outside the mosque.
-There is a Quranic library that is located within the premises of Riyadh airport mosque.
+There is a Quranic library located within the premises of Riyadh airport mosque.

 The King Khalid international airport has over 225000 trees and vines which depict the modern architectural design.
 The plants that are selected can bear extreme weather conditions according to the environment of the region which is mostly hot and humid.
-In addition to this, the airport has five firehouses with well- trained firefighters.
+In addition to this, the airport has five firehouses with well-trained firefighters.
 Among this, car parking also goes over three levels and gives a huge parking space.
 The parking also has escalators and elevators for visitors so that they can access their vehicles easily.

 A metro system is also under construction that will be able to carry the passengers to the center of the city so as to further facilitate the passengers.

-3)- King Abdulaziz International Airport / Jeddah Airport
+3)- King Abdulaziz International Airport Jeddah

 King Abdulaziz International airport is also called Jeddah airport.
 It can be classified as one of the busiest airports in Saudi Arabia.
 This is the third-largest airport in Saudi Arabia.
 There is a special terminal in the airport that only hosts Muslim pilgrims.
 The terminal is so spacious that it can host over 80,000 passengers at the same time.

 This airport takes up a total of 15 square kilometers which approximately makes up to be 5.8 square miles.
 Also, the airport like the other two contain a royal terminal that is used by the Royal Saudi air force.
 The royal terminal of Jeddah airport also houses the staff members.
 Site construction began back in 1974.
-This is one of the beautiful airports in Saudi Arabia.
+This is one of the most beautiful airports in Saudi Arabia.

 Terminals of King Abdulaziz International Airport